What Is Heritage Counts?

 There is a national report and nine regional reports which outline the key changes in each English region.

 For more information please see our Frequently Asked Questions.

-'Heritage Counts 2012' explores the theme of resilience in various pieces of research.
+'Heritage Counts 2013' explores the theme of skills in various pieces of research:

 - A literature review, bringing together previous research on skills in the historic environment.